Shafiq Qaadri: In the Legislature

 On October 23, 2003, he was named Parliamentary Assistant (PA) to Marie Bountrogianni in her capacity as Minister of Children and Youth Services.
 In 2007 he was named as PA to the Minister of Health Promotion and in 2011 as the PA to the Minister of Government Services.

 In 2004, while working on recruiting new civil servants, he was quoted as saying "there's just too many white people" in Ontario's government agencies.

 In May 2010, a rally against government cuts to pharmaceutical spending was held outside his governmental office.
 Protesters stated, "He is a doctor.
 We thought he should be saying something."

 In September 2013, Qaadri introduced Bill 96, The Radon Awareness and Prevention Act.
 The bill would increase public awareness of the dangers of radon gas and mandate monitoring in all provincial buildings in the province.

 As of July 2014, he served as Parliamentary Assistant to the Premier of Ontario.

 In May 2015, Qaadri tabled a petition that requested that the government withdraw its policy of only purchasing BlackBerry smartphones for MPPs and their staff.
 It requested that other devices such as iPhones and Android smartphones be allowed.
 This was not the first petition on the topic by Qaadri, a similar petition with different language was tabled in April 2014.
 John Chen, CEO of BlackBerry Ltd., released a statement demanding an apology because the language of the petition "reflects poorly on all of Canada".
 Fellow MPP Daiene Vernile emphasized that Qaadri's petition is only his individual opinion and the Liberal government is "a strong supporter" of BlackBerry, and PC MPP Michael Harris said "if he wants the latest Apple apps he can do it on his own dime".
 Qaadri issued an apology in a Twitter post the following week, saying "I want to offer my sincere apologies for any offence caused by the language in my petition on technology last week".

-On May 28, 2018, during the 2018 provincial election campaign, Shafiq attended a NDP rally in his riding hosted by leader Andrea Horwath, he was covered in the media for crashing and interrupting the event, he later apologized for his actions being "rash and inexcusable".
-He was subsequently defeated in the election by the Progressive Conservative Party leader Doug Ford, coming third, behind Ford and the NDP candidate respectively.
+On May 28, 2018, during the 2018 provincial election campaign, Shafiq and several Liberal staffers crashed an NDP rally in Etobicoke North hosted by leader Andrea Horwath, interrupting the event with shouting and displaying a large Liberal campaign sign.
+Qaadri initially denied that his stunt was pre-planned, but later apologized for his actions being "rash and inexcusable".
+He was subsequently defeated in the election, coming third behind Progressive Conservative Party leader Doug Ford and NDP candidate Mahamud Amin.